|

 Furthermore, the wiring cores can be installed, flipped and rotated

-in any of the other wheels.
+in any of the other rotors.

 |